 4. Low Fees:

 Plan costs can greatly affect investment returns therefore altering participant account balances.
 BrightScope’s Total Plan Cost (TPC) calculations include investment expense ratios and administrative costs.
-Among plans found in this year’s Top 30 list, the average Total Plan Cost has dropped by 1 basis point to 0.28%.
+Among plans found in this year’s Top 30 list, the average Total Plan Cost has dropped by 3 basis points to 0.25%.

 5. High Participation Rates: